sionpixley/PolyNode/README.md

 ### Building on Linux

 Run the POSIX shell script `./scripts/linux/bundle`.
-This script will build PolyNode's source code for x64 and ARM64 and bundle the artifacts as separate .tar.xz files.
+This script will build PolyNode's source code for x64, ARM64, Power LE 64-bit, and s390x and bundle the artifacts as separate .tar.xz files.

 ### Building on macOS